Daegonny/blogo-vue3/README.md

 ## Online Hosting

-The app is hosted on render at [https://read-blogo.onrender.com/](https://read-blogo.onrender.com/) And due to [render free hosting constraints](https://render.com/docs/free#free-web-services) the loading time can take a little long more than expected.
+The app is hosted on render at [https://read-blogo.onrender.com/](https://read-blogo.onrender.com/).

+Due to [render free hosting constraints](https://render.com/docs/free#free-web-services) the loading time can take a little long more than expected.